 Some of the questions and issues facing data controllers now, with regard to the COVID-19 pandemic and data protection rules, are answered by the Business Law Department.

-Answers from the Information Commissioner's Office (ICO) to some frequently asked questions on how organisations and employers can maintain data protection compliance and information security during the COVID-19 outbreak, including specific advice for healthcare organisations.
+Information hub from the Information Commissioner's Office (ICO) with guidance on how organisations and employers can maintain data protection compliance and information security during the COVID-19 outbreak, including specific advice for healthcare organisations.
+It covers homeworking, workplace testing, and data protection obligations for mutual aid and community groups.

 The coronavirus crisis is forcing many people to work from home to reduce social contact and minimise the associated risk of transmitting the disease.